History of prostitution: Greece

 In ancient Greece, both women and men engaged in prostitution.
 The Greek word for prostitute is porne (Gr: πόρνη), derived from the verb pernemi (to sell).
 The English word pornography, and its corollaries in other languages, are directly derivative of the Greek word pornē (Gr: πόρνη).
 Female prostitutes could be independent and sometimes influential women.
 They were required to wear distinctive dresses and had to pay taxes.
 Some similarities have been found between the Greek hetaera and the Japanese oiran, complex figures that are perhaps in an intermediate position between prostitution and courtisanerie.
 (See also the Indian tawaif.)
 Some prostitutes in ancient Greece, such as Lais were as famous for their company as their beauty, and some of these women charged extraordinary sums for their services.

 Solon instituted the first of Athens' brothels (oik'iskoi) in the sixth century BC, and with the earnings of this business, he built a temple dedicated to Aphrodite Pandemos, goddess of sexual pleasure.
 Procuring, however, was severely forbidden.
 In Cyprus (Paphus) and in Corinth, a type of religious prostitution was practiced where the temple counted more than a thousand prostitutes (hierodules, Gr: ιερόδουλες), according to Strabo.

 Each specialized category had its proper name, so there were the chamaitypa'i, working outdoor (lie-down), the perepatetikes who met their customers while walking (and then worked in their houses), and the gephyrides, who worked near the bridges.
 In the fifth century, Ateneo informs us that the price was 1 obole, a sixth of a drachma, and the equivalent of an ordinary worker's day salary.
 The rare pictures describe that sex was performed on beds with covers and pillows, while triclinia usually didn't have these accessories.

 Male prostitution was also common in Greece.
 Adolescent boys usually practiced it, a reflection of the pederastic custom of the time.
 Slave boys worked the male brothels in Athens, while free boys who sold their favours risked losing their political rights as adults.
+Customers were predominantly male.
+Athens collected a tax from the earnings of both male and female prostitutes (pornikon telos: Aeschin.
+In Tim.
+119), so male prostitution was clearly acceptable.